hungthai1401/resume/example/README.md

 - **Taking notes**: Keep detailed notes on new technologies, coding techniques, and best practices to refer back to and share with others.
 - **Reading books**: Enjoy reading books on personal development, technology, and business to gain new knowledge and insights.
 - **Reading technical blogs**: Stay updated with the latest trends, tools, and techniques in software development by reading technical blogs and articles such as Medium, Dev.to, and Substack.
-- **Reading movies**: Relax by watching movies and TV series to unwind and enjoy different genres and stories and improve English listening skills.
+- **Watching movies**: Relax by watching movies and TV series to unwind and enjoy different genres and stories and improve English listening skills.
 - **Listening to podcasts**: Stay informed on various topics, including technology, business, and personal development, through podcasts.